 Uploading a Whitelist

-If you have a JSON document containing an existing whitelist then this may be uploaded into the Anchore Engine.
+If you have a JSON document containing an existing whitelist then this may be uploaded into Anchore Enterprise.

 Selecting the Upload whitelist button will present a dialog allowing for a whitelist file to be uploaded or manually edited in the native JSON format.